pdcgomes/XCActionBar/README.md

 Alternatively you can use (my preferred) shortcuts:
 * Double press the `CMD` key to present/dismiss the bar
-* Double press the `OPTION` key to repeat the last action
+* Double press the `ALT` key to repeat the last action

 These can also be customized but required a slightly more involved (but simple) process:
 * Find and open the file `XCActionBarConfiguration.plist` under the plugin installation folder (`Library/Application Support/Developer/Shared/Xcode/Plug-ins/XCActionBar.xcplugin/Contents/Resources`)